-The preparation of the Group's consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of the Group's consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ materially from such estimates.

-The Group believes that revenue recognition, rebates, consolidation of VIE, determination of share-based compensation, measurement of and convertible notes and derivative liability, impairment assessment of long-lived assets and intangible assets, and fair value determination related to the accounting for business combinations reflect more significant judgments and estimates used in the preparation of its consolidated financial statements.
+The Group believes that revenue recognition in determining whether the Company is the principal or an agent to the arrangements with merchants, rebates, consolidation of VIE, impairment assessment of goodwill, impairment assessment of long-lived assets and intangible assets, fair value determination related to the accounting for business combinations, impairment assessment of investments in equity securities without readily determinable fair value, determination of share-based compensation and valuation of convertible notes reflect more significant judgments and estimates used in the preparation of its consolidated financial statements.